ankittiwaari/ftp-search/README.md

         ignoredDirs: [
             'dirname1',
             'dirname2',
-        ] // list of directories to ignore
+        ], // list of directories to ignore
-    });
+        maxRecursion: 4 // (Optional) maximum depth the search should continue.
+The default value is 4 });
     await ftp.connect();
     let path = await ftp.searchFile()